AchekcSs/First-Project/README.md

 ## About the Project

 Product is a multi-page site.
 Made exclusively in html and css.
+There is also an adaptation for Google Pixel 2 XL (411 px).
 Purpose of creation: practice and covering the basics of the above topics.

 ## Built With